Excellent firms don’t believe in excellence—only in constant improvement and constant change.

 This is article 12, the final article in the SAFe®Implementation Roadmap series.
 Click here to view the entire roadmap.

-In the previous articles in the SAFe Implementation Roadmap series, we described the first eleven steps:
+The previous articles in the SAFe Implementation Roadmap series described the first 11 steps:

 - Reaching the Tipping Point